Adorable Pooches around the Globe are Sleeping Later every day.

 Find joy in creating playful delights.

 Enjoying live amongst us.

 Another chance to to accomplishment your goals.

 Each day is an additional opportunity for peace.

 Two things were significant in my family: sweets and horse events.

 When my mother wasn’t baking, she was serving as Treasurer for a club or President of a charity.
-A fundraiser that got her excited every year the Pegasus horse show and cook book.
+A fundraiser that got her excited every year was the Pegasus horse show and cook book.